 The Yard — If you’re looking for a well-located hotel to stay at in Yerevan, then this is a good option for you.
 This locally-run hotel has a range of clean and comfortable rooms available, is located within walking distance of most of Yerevan’s top attractions, and there is an option to add breakfast to your nightly rate.
 Click here to see their latest prices

 Airbnb — If you would rather stay in your own apartment in Yerevan or in a private room in a local’s home, then Airbnb is a great option for you.
-There are numerous listings available on the platform that will suit any traveller and budget such as this affordable modern apartment in the central Yerevan.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay
+There are numerous listings available on the platform that will suit any traveller and budget such as this affordable modern apartment in the central Yerevan. >Click here to browse the best Airbnbs in Yerevan!

 Not quite what you’re looking for?
 Click here to browse other options in Yerevan!